Matti Breschel: 2007

 He came back with thunder and lightning in 2007 and came in an impressive 14th at the Paris–Roubaix, which his team-mate Stuart O'Grady won.
 After recovering, he won his first victory as a professional in stage 2 of Danmark Rundt in August 2007.
-This was the first Danish stage win in five years of this national tour.
+This was the first Danish stage win in five years on this national tour.

 2008

 In 2008, his best season came, and he got his first big international breakthrough when he on 8 June 2008, he won the Philadelphia International Championship, also known as the Commerce Bank International Championship in Philadelphia, PA, where he outsprinted all contenders in a little bunch sprint after a long and hard race.
 A couple of weeks later, he went on to take another impressive victory when he won the 2nd stage of Ster Elektrotoer, a stage finishing on the feared Cauberg and also won the overall points jersey.
 He maintained his good form through the season and also came in 2nd in the Danish Road Racing Championship, only beaten by his teammate Nicki Sørensen.
-In August, he won two stages atthe Tour of Denmark and also led the overall classification until the final time trial, securing him a total fifth place.
+In August, he won two stages at the Tour of Denmark and also led the overall classification until the final time trial, securing him a total fifth place.

-After all, a very impressive season for the young gun, the biggest scalp came on 21 September, where he won the last stage of the Vuelta a España in Madrid in a very convincing way, only a few days after he came in second in the 17th stage of the Vuelta a España.
+The biggest scalp came on 21 September, when he won the last stage of the Vuelta a España in Madrid, only a few days after he came in second in the 17th stage of the Vuelta a España.
 Only a week later, Breschel rode very impressively at the world cycling championships, finishing 3rd and getting a bronze medal.